KWSNick/ScouseDaxie/README.md

 Material Design's Color Tool enhanced the colour palette of the site. https://material.io/resources/color/#!/?view.left=0&view.right=0

 Thanks to Liverpool City Council for the foresight in overcoming the Red and Blue divide by producing Purple wheelie bins!

+Also a special mention to the [Code Institute](https://codeinstitute.net/) for the training and Gitpod support files required in order to complete this site.

+## Contributing

+This project is a closed example for educational and abilty demonstration purposes.
+Contribution is not permitted at this time.

+## Support

+For queries or support contact nicholasbowley@googlemail.com.

+## License